TheyCallMeLinux/examples-ntfy/Readme.md

 agent.sh is basically the main script that launche the others twice (cronjob can only do each minute, so we recheck after 30s)

-CPUload.sh Disks.sh average load of the server
+CPUload.sh average load of the server

 Disks.sh check the percentage remaining on the main root drive